Mathnerd314/stroscot/docs/Commentary/Meta.rst

 * 2A: commentary
 * 2B: reference

+Currently Stroscot is still in the design stage so the majority of content is commentary.

 Quotes before commas
 --------------------

-The `MLA style guide <https://style.mla.org/the-placement-of-a-comma-or-period-after-a-quotation/>`__ doesn't explicitly forbid it, mentioning that it's similar to British style, and it matches the logical structure.
+The `MLA style guide <https://style.mla.org/the-placement-of-a-comma-or-period-after-a-quotation/>`__ doesn't explicitly forbid it, mentioning that it's similar to British style, and it matches the logical structure (hence is called "logical quotation").
 Proper nesting is important in programming and it seems strange to ignore this.
 And it's the `official style on Wikipedia <https://en.wikipedia.org/wiki/MOS:LQUOTE>`__.

 Forbidden words
 ---------------